adrian-d-hidalgo/nestjs-mcp-server/.handbook/PACKAGE_VERSIONING.md

 ## Progressive Versioning

+- **Version numbers must always increase** with each release, regardless of branch.
 - **All new versions MUST be strictly greater than previous versions.**
 - **Never publish a version that is equal to or less than an existing version.**
 - This ensures consumers always receive the latest, most appropriate version and avoids confusion or accidental downgrades.